 The most popular choice for embroidery silks is our Floss Silk which is flat with a high lustre.
-It is the silk thread Helen M Stevens uses for many of her embroidery designs.
+It is the silk thread that international textile artist, Helen M Stevens uses for many of her original embroidery designs.

 It can be used as a single strand for fine intricate work such as miniature embroidery on silk gauze or can be plied for counted cross stitch.
 It is very easy to blend and tone colours using more than one strand of silk in the needle.

 All of our floss silks are made from top quality continuous filament silk.
 This means that the thread is reeled off the silk cocoons in one continuous length and wound into skeins.
 Over 1,000 metres can be reeled off one cocoon.
 The end result after throwing* is a luxurious silk with the highest lustre.

 Floss Silk is available in over 200 shades which makes this an ideal choice for designers.

 The silk is available in 80m or 150m lengths, or to expand your embroidery palette, we have selected shades from our extensive range to make up the ever popular Floss Silk Packs which consists of 10 carefully selected shades of 80m cops in each pack.

 Fine Twisted Silk, Gloss Silk, Spun Silk and Silk Gimps